JoeyVillafuerte/SOFE3650-Final-Project/Phase 3/Iteration 2/readme.md

 # Iteration 2: Identifying Structures to Support Primary Functionality
-This section presents the results of the activities that are performed in each of the steps of the ADD in the second iteration of the video game website.
-Here, the goal is to identify each of the support structures needed for the primary functionality.
+This section presents the results of the activities that are performed for the second iteration of the ADD process.
+Here, the goal is to identify each of the support structures needed for the primary functionality of the video game website.

 The [full pdf](https://github.com/JoeyVillafuerte/SOFE3650-Final-Project/blob/main/Phase%203/Iteration%202/Iteration%202%20Final.pdf) of iteration 2 will also be included.